 Output 1.4 will be structured around the following set of activities, described in the graphic below.
 Its implementation will be coordinated by SCP/RAC, supported by a team formed by an international and a national expert:

-Ratification status: Tunisia signed the Minamata Convention in 2013.
+Ratification status: Lebanon accession was entered into effect in 2018.
 Estimates of the quantities of mercury thermometers were assessed through a literature review and PPG studies, as follows: